-In late March 2019, following the receipt of shareholder approval, we filed the Third Amended and Restated Articles of Association of the Company with the Registrar of Companies of the State of Israel to increase the Company's authorized share capital after the effect of the reverse share split (as well as to reflect the reverse share split itself).
-As a result of the amendment, the total number of ordinary shares the Company is authorized to issue changed from 250,000,000 shares to 60,000,000 shares and the authorized share capital of the Company changed from NIS 2,500,000 to NIS 15,000,000 (representing proportional increases after giving effect to the reverse share split that was effected on April 1, 2019).
+In late March 2019, following the receipt of shareholder approval, we filed the Third Amended and Restated Articles of Association of the Company with the Registrar of Companies of the State of Israel to reflect a 1-for-25 reverse share split increase and to increase the Company's authorized share capital after the effect of the reverse share split.
+As a result, the Company is now authorized to issue 60,000,000 ordinary shares, of which 33,445,454 ordinary shares were outstanding as of February 16, 2021.
 The objective of the increase in authorized share capital was to maintain our flexibility following the reverse share split to conduct future issuances of our ordinary shares, in the ordinary course from time to time, to fund our operations, consistent with our historical practice of raising financing through equity and debt issuances.